-As of May 31, 2016, Crimson was producing approximately 2,300 barrels of oil equivalent per day, the majority of which was from Tertiary Period formations, in Kern, Los Angeles and Fresno Counties, California.
+As of March 31, 2018, Crimson was producing 2,778 barrels of oil equivalent per day, the majority of which was from Tertiary Period formations, in Kern, Los Angeles and Fresno Counties, California.

 The Midway-Sunset Field is one of the top 10 producing oil fields in the United States, and having been discovered in 1890, it has produced for over 100 years.
 Crimson’s operations in the Midway-Sunset Field are located on the northern and southern end of the field.

 The north Midway-Sunset acreage is located along Highway 33, near the town of Fellows.
 Crimson operates five separate leases, all below 20 degree API.
 One of the properties is a Tulare steamflood project Crimson commenced development in 2013.
 First oil for the steamflood was 2014 and Crimson continues to develop the acreage and increase production.